Tulsi-coder/Tulsi-coder/README.md

 # Hi there, I'm [Tulsi Ghimire]! 👋

 Welcome to my GitHub profile!
-I’m a passionate [Your Role/Title, e.g., Software Engineer, Data Scientist] with a love for building innovative solutions, exploring new technologies, and contributing to the open-source community.
+I’m a passionate [Data analyst] with a love for building innovative solutions, exploring new technologies, and contributing to the open-source community.

 ---

 ## 📊 **About Me**

-- 🎯 **Role:** [Your Job Title or Aspiration]
+- 🎯 **Role:** [Data analyst]
 - 🏢 **Current Company/Organization:** [Company Name or Freelance]
 - 📍 **Location:** [City, Country]
 - 🎓 **Education:** [Degree, University]